CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 [^crf-site-phase-general]: Play of an ally, item, faction, or resource card which will normally tap the site must be after the company resolves all automatic, agent and on-guard creature attacks.
 See [CRF, Turn Sequence, Site Phase, General](/original/rulings/crf-15/#general-3)
 [^crf-card-effect-limitations]: You may not play the following cards if your opponent is a Ringwraith or Sauron.
 Additionally, if you are not a Ringwraith or Sauron, a Ringwraith or Sauron opponent can play these cards against you and not be affected by any of their global effects: All hazard events that require an agent. _Near to Hear a Whisper_ and _Sudden Fury_ from _Middle-earth: Against the Shadow_ and _Great Need or Purpose_ may be played because they do not target a specific agent.
 See [CRF, Rulings by Term, Card Effect Limitations](/original/rulings/crf-15/#card-effect-limitations)
 [^crf-terms-off-to-the-side]: Host cards of cards off to the side can be targeted normally.
 See [CRF, Rulings by Term, Off-to-the-side](/original/rulings/crf-15/#off-to-the-side)
+[^crf-under-deeps-mp]: Marshalling points with companies at or moving from an Under-deeps site do not count for the purposes of calling the Free Council.
+They do count at the Council.
+This includes minion and Fallen-wizard companies.
+See CRF 15, Rulings by Term, [Under-deeps](/original/rulings/crf-15/#under-deeps).
+[^crf-return-to-origin]: _Rules Erratum:_ If a company returns to it’s site of origin, it may do nothing during it’s site phase.
+A company failing it’s underdeeps movement roll is not effected by this rule.
+See CRF 15, Turn Sequence Rulings, Movement/Hazard Phase, [Returning to Site of Origin](/original/rulings/crf-15/#returning-to-site-of-origin).
+[^crf-under-deeps-roll]: When a company’s site of origin is an Under-deeps site and the company reveals a new site at the start of its movement/hazard phase, the company is declaring it will make a roll to determine if the movement was successful.
+No cards can be played between the site being revealed and the roll except for Reach of Ulmo.
+Neither player draws cards for this movement if the roll is not successful.
+See CRF 15, Rulings by Term, [Under-deeps](/original/rulings/crf-15/#under-deeps).
+[^crf-under-deeps-rescue]: At an Under-deeps site, after a successful rescue attempt, a character can tap for a minor item only.
+See CRF 15, Rulings by Term, [Under-deeps](/original/rulings/crf-15/#under-deeps).
+[^crf-under-deeps-creatures]: Creatures revealed as automatic-attacks do not count as creatures.
+[^crf-under-deeps-stealth]: Automatic-attacks that allow the revealing of creature cards are not stopped by _Stealth_ or _Secret Entrance_.
+See CRF 15, Rulings by Term, [Under-deeps](/original/rulings/crf-15/#under-deeps).
+[^crf-under-deeps-windthrone]: With the addition of the sites in _Middle-earth: The Balrog_, Windthrone is now always a surface site of an underdeeps.
+[^crf-bill-the-pony]: _Bill the Pony's_ special ability may not be used at an Under-deeps site.
+See CRF 15, Card Errata and Rulings, [Bill the Pony](/original/rulings/crf-15/#bill-the-pony)
+[^crf-goldberry]: _Goldberry_ cannot prevent a company from returning to its site of origin that failed its roll to move to an adjacent Under-deeps site.